crawfordwynnes/overloadedargs/_posts/2024-11-19-demorgans-for-developers.markdown

 # Equivalency

-The Equivalence operation is interesting to consider when working with Logic because it can easily be confused with the AND operation.
+The Equivalence operation is interesting to consider when working with logic because it can easily be confused with the AND operation.
 For example in the statement:

 `(w == x && y == z)`